phc-s/especivia-data/README.md

 ## Especivia's Backend.

-This repository shows the concept of Especivia Data system
+This private prototype repository shows the concept of Especivia Data system.
+Currently not in development anymore.

-#### Content:

-+ Code Source
-+ Databank Documentation

 ## Dependences: